NoLieNoSean/NoNotes/content/Notes/Triangulable manifolds.md

 tags:
 ---
 > [!Abstract]
-> We develop the theory of Euclidean and abstract simplicial complexes, and show that 1, 2, and 3-manifolds are triangulable.
+> We develop the theory of Euclidean and abstract simplicial complexes, define objects in the category TRIANG, and show that 1, 2, and 3-dimensional [[Topological manifolds#^8eb8ab|topological manifolds]] are triangulable.
 # Euclidean simplicial complexes

 An **affine map** between vector spaces is a map $f:V\to W$ of the form $f(x)=a(x)+b$, where $a$ is a linear map and $b\in W$.